Martin Buber

-He was nominated for the Nobel Prize in Literature ten times, and Nobel Peace Prize seven times.
+He was nominated for the Nobel Prize in Literature ten times, and the Nobel Peace Prize seven times.

 Biography

 Martin (Hebrew name: מָרְדֳּכַי, Mordechai) Buber was born in Vienna to an Orthodox Jewish family.
 Buber was a direct descendant of the 16th-century rabbi Meir Katzenellenbogen, known as the Maharam (מהר"ם), the Hebrew acronym for “Mordechai, HaRav (the Rabbi), Meir”, of Padua.
 Karl Marx is another notable relative.
 After the divorce of his parents when he was three years old, he was raised by his grandfather in Lemberg (now Lviv in Ukraine).
 His grandfather, Solomon Buber, was a scholar of Midrash and Rabbinic Literature.
 At home, Buber spoke Yiddish and German.
 In 1892, Buber returned to his father's house in Lemberg.

 Despite Buber's putative connection to the Davidic line as a descendant of Katzenellenbogen, a personal religious crisis led him to break with Jewish religious customs.
 He began reading Immanuel Kant, Søren Kierkegaard, and Friedrich Nietzsche.
 The latter two, in particular, inspired him to pursue studies in philosophy.
 In 1896, Buber went to study in Vienna (philosophy, art history, German studies, philology).

 In 1898, he joined the Zionist movement, participating in congresses and organizational work.
 In 1899, while studying in Zürich, Buber met his future wife, Paula Winkler, a "brilliant Catholic writer from a Bavarian peasant family" who in 1901 left the Catholic Church and in 1907 converted to Judaism.

-Buber, initially, supported and celebrated the Great War as a 'world historical mission' for Germany along with Jewish intellectuals to civilize the Near East.
+Buber, initially, supported and celebrated the Great War as a "world historical mission" for Germany along with Jewish intellectuals to civilize the Near East.
 Some researchers believe that while in Vienna during and after World War I, he was influenced by the writings of Jacob L. Moreno, particularly the use of the term ‘encounter’.

 In 1930, Buber became an honorary professor at the University of Frankfurt am Main, but resigned from his professorship in protest immediately after Adolf Hitler came to power in 1933.
 He then founded the Central Office for Jewish Adult Education, which became an increasingly important body as the German government forbade Jews from public education.
 In 1938, Buber left Germany and settled in Jerusalem, Mandatory Palestine, receiving a professorship at Hebrew University and lecturing in anthropology and introductory sociology.
+In 1947, he was forced to flee his home in Abu Tor, Jerusalem, due to the advance of the Arab Liberation Army.
 After the creation of the state of Israel in 1948, Buber became the best known Israeli philosopher.

 Buber and Paula had two children: a son, Rafael Buber, and a daughter, Eva Strauss-Steinitz.
 They helped raise their granddaughters Barbara Goldschmidt (1921–2013) and Judith Buber Agassi (1924–2018), born by their son Rafael's marriage to Margarete Buber-Neumann.

-Buber's wife Paula Winkler died in 1958 in Venice, and he died at his home in the Talbiya neighborhood of Jerusalem on June 13, 1965.
+Buber's wife Paula Winkler died in 1958 in Venice, and he died at his home in the Talbiya neighborhood of Jerusalem on 13 June 1965.